 The bank representative asked to see our US passports and Trav’s work contract, nothing more.

 We told the bank employee what we wanted in an account, then reviewed the requirements.
 The documents were all in German, but the representative carefully explained each page and what we were signing.
 We scrawled our signatures next to a couple of prominent Xs, and BAM!, we were in possession of our very own German bank account!

 The rep assured us we’d be able to access our new account within two days, and we could expect our new girocards in the mail within a week.

 Pretty standard, right?

-It was pretty much like opening an account in the US, except we had to make an appointment here in Germany.
-You probably have to do that in some cities with some banks in the US as well.
+It was pretty much like opening an account in the US, except we had to make an appointment in Germany.
+This likely has more to do with the specific bank and branch than the country though.

-The bank rep even offered to take care of closing our Swiss account for us, which was really nice.
+He even offered to take care of closing our Swiss account for us, which was really nice.
 Since we weren’t quite ready for that, we declined.
-We still have a couple of outstanding transactions open with our Swiss bank, so we’ll close our Swiss account in person when we return to Fribourg with a moving truck for our things.
+We still have a couple of outstanding transactions open with our Swiss bank, so we’ll close our Swiss account in person when we return with a moving truck for our things.

 So that’s it, how to open a German bank account, easy as pie.
 Hopefully you’ll have an equally pain-free experience so you can get back to the business of settling in to your new expat life in Europe.